 In India, 6 People Get Death Penalty For 'Untouchable' Attack

-A court in India has sentenced six people to death for the brutal killing of a man belonging the country's Dalit caste, formerly known as untouchables, after he married a higher-caste woman.
+A court in India has sentenced six people to death for the brutal killing of a man belonging the country's Dalit caste, formerly known as "untouchables," after he married a woman of a higher caste.
 The bride's father was among those convicted for his role in masterminding the attack.

-The case stems from a March 2016 attack on the victim, 22-year-old Sankar, who was hacked to death by a gang of knife-wielding men outside a shopping mall in Udumalpet, a rural town in India's southern state of Tamil Nadu.
-His wife, Kausalya, was also severely wounded in the assault, but survived.
+The case stems from a March 2016 attack on 22-year-old Sankar, who was hacked to death by a gang of knife-wielding men outside a shopping mall in Udumalpet, a rural town in India's southern state of Tamil Nadu.
+His wife, Kausalya, was severely wounded in the assault but survived.

 The Indian Express reports: "The CCTV footage that spread through social media triggered protests. ...
 [It] showed Sankar collapsing in a pool of blood after the attack and Kausalya pleading for help."